Harper homers, Phils split with Mets after Nola ties K mark - WTMJ

 “I got no pop,” a grinning Nola said with a chuckle.
 “I thought I got my first one.”

-The right-hander equaled a career high with 12 strikeouts in 5 1/3 innings of two-hit ball, but the Phillies were unable to hang on.
+The right-hander equaled a career high with 12 strikeouts in 5 1/3 innings of two-hit ball, but the Phillies couldn’t hang on.

-Seth Lugo (1-0) struck out three in the top of the eighth and stranded two runners for the NL East leaders, playing their third doubleheader in seven days.
+Seth Lugo (1-0) struck out three in the top of the eighth and stranded two runners for the NL East leaders, who have split three doubleheaders in seven days.

 Nola actually got off to an inauspicious start.
 He hit leadoff batter Jeff McNeil with a curveball in the first inning and then gave up a double to Lindor that left runners at second and third.